igniterealtime/Smack/documentation/extensions/messagemarkup.md

 [Back](index.md)

-[Message Markup (XEP-0394)](https://xmpp.org/extensions/xep-0394.html) can be used as a an alternative to XHTML-IM to style messages, while keeping the body and markup information strictly separated.
+[Message Markup (XEP-0394)](https://xmpp.org/extensions/xep-0394.html) can be used as an alternative to XHTML-IM to style messages, while keeping the body and markup information strictly separated.
 This implementation can *not* be used to render message bodies, but will offer a simple to use interface for creating ExtensionElements which encode the markup information.

 ## Usage